These Freezer-Friendly Homemade Pizza Pockets are SO easy to make using store-bought pizza dough and your favourite pizza toppings.

 - Mix all the ingredients together in a stand mixer with a dough attachment.
 You can adjust the consistency during this step.
 If it is too sticky, add flour.
 If it is too dry, add a touch of water.

-- Kneed the dough and shape it into a ball.
+- Knead the dough and shape it into a ball.
 Let it sit in a warm dry place for about an hour until it has doubled in size.

 - Roll it out to the shape you need to use it for pizza or pizza pockets.

 I prefer my pizza pockets to be oozing with melted cheese.
 If that’s what you are going for, use fresh mozzarella cheese.
-Cheese that is purchased already shredded is covered in potato starch to keep it fresh.
-But this also prevents it from fully melting and becoming that ooey gooey cheese you're going for.
+Cheese that is purchased already shredded is covered in potato starch to keep it fresh, which prevents it from fully melting and becoming that ooey gooey cheese you're going for.
 In order to get the cheesiness, you'll want to use a ball of pizza mozzarella for best results.
 You can also try using gouda, cheddar, goat, ricotta, Swiss or provolone for a different flavour.

 - 1 ball store bought pizza dough